Home » Water Quality » Contaminants » Does Low TDS Water Have Side Effects? Find Out

 Possible Side Effects of Drinking Low TDS Water

-Last but not least, low TDS water tastes a bit acidic, and it can affect the taste of food and beverages made with water.
+Additionally, low TDS water tends to taste a bit acidic, which can alter the taste of your food and drinks.

 What You Can Do To Improve Low TDS Water?

-Low TDS water can lead to calcium and magnesium deficiencies.
-It’s also slightly acidic and can affect the taste of food and beverages.
+Low TDS water can lack essential minerals like calcium and magnesium, potentially impacting your health and altering the taste of your food and drinks.

 We HATE spam.
 Your e-mail will never sold or shared!